Skip to main content

 danger

-For some APIs like DFP, the MediaView must be placed under the custom template view to enable UI click for video views.
+For the video view control UI clicks from certain APs such as DFP, the MediaView must be placed under the custom template view when constructing it.

 1. Conform to GFPNativeTemplateViewProtocol

-The custom template view must conform to the GFPNativeTemplateViewProtocol as shown below.
+The custom template view must conform to GFPNativeTemplateViewProtocol as shown in the example below.

 extension CustomTemplateView: GFPNativeTemplateViewProtocol {